 Edward L. Palmer Sr.

-Pastor| Mentor| Certified Diversity Trainer| Social Justice Advocate
+Pastor, Certified Diversity Trainer, and Juvenile Justice Advocate

-Pastor Edward L. Palmer Sr. is a co-pastor with his wife Elizabeth Palmer for The Sign of the Dove Church International located in Radcliff, Kentucky.
+Pastor Edward L. Palmer Sr. is the visionary, senior pastor, and co-pastor with his wife Elizabeth (Angie) Palmer for The Sign of The Dove Church International located in Radcliff, Kentucky.
 He is a Certified Diversity Trainer and works to eliminate disproportionate minority contact within the child welfare and juvenile justice systems.

 “On behalf of the entire Kentucky National Guard, I would like to thank you for the fantastic training you provided to our team of equal opportunity professionals and senior leaders.
 Becoming aware of our biases and understanding cultural differences that impact our effectiveness as a military force are critical for leaders at all levels.
 Your teaching approach allowed many who were skeptical to accept new ideas and challenge their world view.
 As we address the issues of race and bias in our Nation, you provided relevant and timely knowledge on the issues of the day that we can translate into practical policy changes and new ways to lead that will make our organization more equitable and inclusive.
 Additionally, the training has inspired us to build implicit bias and cultural awareness training into the very fabric of our professional military education.
 We look forward to working with you in the future as we formulate our strategic plan to address diversity and inclusion throughout the Kentucky National Guard.
 Again, thank you for equipping our leaders with tools necessary to ensure that we represent the best of America!